 Your personal statement is your opportunity to shine.
 Use your personal statement to highlight abilities and hobbies that a law admission officer will find appealing and aid in your successful completion of law school.

-Spend a good amount of time in developing your story and writing your personal statement.
-A well-written essay can be the difference between admission or rejection.
+Spend a good amount of time developing your story and writing your personal statement.
+A well-written essay can be the difference between admission and rejection.
 You have to start with a “hook” and draw the reader into your personal story.

-Remember, law school classes are not interested in a well-rounded student; they are looking to put together a well-rounded class of interesting thought leaders that will provide something unique that no one else can offer.
+Remember, law school classes are not interested in a well-rounded student; they are looking to assemble a well-rounded class of interesting thought leaders who can offer something unique that no one else can.

-A common mistake that candidates make when writing their essays is that they fail to illustrate and show how they stand out from the pool of applicants.
+A common mistake candidates make when writing their essays is failing to show how they stand out from the pool of applicants.
 Instead, applicants will “tell” the reader how they stand out from the crowd, but will not add any animations or life to their story.

-Give yourself time to develop your personal statement, crafting an outline of what you want to stay, leaning far away from cliché statements.
+Give yourself time to develop your personal statement by crafting an outline of what you want to say, and avoid clichés.
 Your personal statement essay will likely take you multiple drafts to complete, so go over various drafts with a strong editor before achieving your final draft.

-It’s imperative that you give yourself a significant amount of time in developing and writing your essay to get the strongest narrative possible.
-Law school admissions officers have read countless personal statements and will be able to quickly identify and reject a rushed, grammatically incorrect, poorly written essay.
+It’s imperative that you give yourself a significant amount of time to develop and write your essay to get the strongest narrative possible.
+Law school admissions officers have read countless personal statements and can quickly identify and reject a rushed, grammatically incorrect, or poorly written essay.

 Don’t be that candidate.

-Your undergraduate transcript will need to be nothing short of spectacular, with very few if nothing less than A’s on your transcript.
+Your undergraduate transcript will need to be nothing short of spectacular, with very few, if anything, less than A’s on your transcript.
 It must reflect rigorous and challenging coursework.
 Keep in mind that even if you decide to pursue a graduate degree prior to applying to law school, law schools only use the undergraduate degree GPA in their academic review of your file.

 In contrast, the graduate GPA will demonstrate a strong level of intellectual vitality, which is important, but will not boost your GPA or academic profile.